aniket8070/aniket8070/README.md

   list method- append(), reverse(),remove(),pops(),sort(),reverse()in keyword for memebership.
   # Tuple data type
   how to create tuples using () differnce between list and tuple.

+  # Task 3:This notebook covers essential Python control flow tools used in decision-making and iteration.
+  - Intern Name: [Aniket Dhuke]
+     Date: 6/5/2025
+  # Description
+   Each section is designed with clear examples and explanations to help learners understand the logic and usage of different flow-control statements.

+Section 1: Conditional Statements if Statement if-else Statement if-elif-else Statement

+Section 2: for Loop Iterating through lists, strings, and ranges

+Section 3: while Loop Looping based on condition Infinite loop handling

+Section 4: Control Statements break: Exit the loop early continue: Skip current iteration pass: Placeholder for future code